 If you’re using your Switch Pokémon, they will be geared to cut through any opponent they face.
 You can work them to become the counter to any Pokémon that would be your Lead Pokémon’s weaknesses if you prefer.
 You want to reserve at least one, potentially two, shields for this Pokémon.

 The Closer Pokémon in your roster will be the final one you use.
 This is because you want it to be the largest bulk and have the best defenses.

 When you use your Closer Pokémon, you have no other options on your roster.
-Because it’s your final Pokémon, you want to make sure it can stand by itself without assistance from any shields or any other Pokémon in your team.
+Because it’s your final Pokémon, you want to ensure it can stand by itself without assistance from any shields or other Pokémon in your team.